I'm Sara

 daughter looking towards camera while mom holding her and mom looking at her and laughing

-5. Avoids Pre-Session Power Struggles
+5. Fewer Power Struggles

 dad-sitting-on-bed-teaching-preschool-daughter-how-to-play-guitar